28-672. Causing serious physical injury or death by a moving violation; time limitation; penalties; violation; classification; definition

 C. The court shall report a conviction for a violation of this section to the department and:

-2. For a second or subsequent violation of this section within a period of thirty-six months, shall direct the department to suspend the person's driving privilege for ninety days if the violation results in serious physical injury and one hundred eighty days if the violation results in death.
+2. For a second or subsequent violation of this section within a period of thirty-six months, shall direct the department to suspend the person's driving privilege for one hundred eighty days if the violation results in serious physical injury and one year if the violation results in death.

 E. If a person fails to successfully complete traffic survival school educational sessions or perform community restitution pursuant to this section, the court shall notify the department and the department shall promptly suspend the driver license or permit of the driver or the privilege of a nonresident to drive a motor vehicle in this state until the order is satisfied.